ckk-pls/Irish-Whiskey-Tours/README.md

     * Be aware that there are different locations for the tours.
     * Press the buttons to land on booking pages for tours.
     * Use the map to see other amenities in the area the tour is taking place.
-    * See what previous clients thought about Studio 50.
     * Fill out the contact form on the website page.
     * Be able to follow the link to Irish Whiskey Tours' socials.